 Beacon transmission

 In the beacon-enabled channel access mode, the coordinator shall transmit a beacon at the beginning of the superframe.
-The beacon frame is a control frame containing either solely the Superframe Descriptor element or the Superframe Descriptor element and additional elements via the Variable Element Container element.
 Beacons should be transmitted with a constant periodicity when possible.

-The modification of the superframe timing may, for example, be a case in which the beacon periodicity changes.
+The beacon frame is a control frame having the Superframe Descriptor element as payload (refer to clause 6.6.4).
+The Superframe Descriptor element may include additional elements in the embedded Variable Element Container element.

 The coordinator shall maintain the macBeaconNumber PIB attribute and increment it by one for every started superframe and corresponding beacon transmission.
-The macBeaconNumber may wrap to 1 after reaching the highest possible value.
-The highest possible value is determined by the coordinator.
+The macBeaconNumber value wraps to 0 after reaching the maximum value given in Table 43.

 The coordinator shall embed the current macBeaconNumber into the Superframe Descriptor element of each beacon.
 Upon reception of a beacon frame, each associated device shall set their value of the macBeaconNumber attribute to the value in the received beacon frame.